Flowdown Requirements: What They Are and Why They Matter

 Flowdown requirements must be:

-Explicitly included in purchase orders
+Explicitly incorporated into purchase orders

 Referenced in supplier agreements

-Incorporated into supplier quality manuals
+Embedded within supplier quality manuals

 Communicated during onboarding

-Verbal communication is not sufficient.
+Verbal communication is not control.

 4. Verification & Monitoring